PyconUK/2022.pyconuk.org/src/call-for-proposals.md

 title: Call for Proposals
 ---

-<a class="button" color="yellow" href="https://pretalx.com/pyconuk-2022/cfp" target="_blank">Submit your proposal</a>
+<a href="https://pretalx.com/pyconuk-2022/cfp" target="_blank">Submit your proposal</a>

 <p>We welcome proposals from <strong>everyone</strong>.
 You don't need to be an expert, or an expert speaker.
-Below you can find out waht kind of proposals we're seeking, but if you're in any doubt whether you should submit a proposal, please see...
+Below you can find out waht kind of proposals we're seeking, but if you're in any doubt whether you should submit a proposal, please see...</p>

-<a class="btn btn-danger btn-block" href="/call-proposals/why-you-should-submit-proposal/">Why you should submit a proposal</a>
+<a href="/call-proposals/why-you-should-submit-proposal/">Why you should submit a proposal</a>

 <p>The call for proposals is open until <strong>PUT THE TIME HERE (Europe/London)</strong> on <strong>DAYNAME, DAY, MONTHWORD, 2022</strong>.
-Selections will be published by SELECTDAY SELECTMONTHWORD.
+Selections will be published by SELECTDAY SELECTMONTHWORD.</p>

-<a class="btn btn-warning btn-block" href="/call-proposals/proposal-submission-advice/">How to submit a more successful proposal</a>
+<a href="/call-proposals/proposal-submission-advice/">How to submit a more successful proposal</a>

-<p>Please note that there will be no sprints this conference, sorry- we hope they'll be back next year!
+<p>Please note that there will be no sprints this conference.
+Sorry, we hope they'll be back next year!</p>

 <style>
   .box_cfp figure {